Students from all backgrounds have the chance to be part of the St Mark’s community.

-Through the generosity of benefactors, more than 50 per cent of St Mark’s students receive some form of financial assistance to help them attend or continue to live at the College.
+Through the generosity of benefactors, usually more than 50 per cent of St Mark’s students receive some form of financial assistance to help them attend or continue at the College.

 Applicants are encouraged to discuss their need for financial assistance with staff on application.

 Criteria for awards vary.
 In general, awards are ordinarily made to new and returning students on the basis of academic excellence, financial need, and service to the College and the wider community.

 Any student who would like to attend St Mark’s but think they cannot afford the fees is invited to discuss their options with the College.

 The 2024 new student scholarship round is now open and closes at 9am on Tuesday 16 January 2024.

 All new students are welcome to apply for scholarships in the new student scholarship round, including students commencing mid-year.

 To apply for a scholarship in the new student scholarship round, please complete the application form and provide supporting documents.
 Only one form is required per applicant – the scholarship panel will review your application and consider you for all scholarships and bursaries for which you may be eligible.